-All pupils will have the opportunity to contribute to the prefect system within the school and to be considered as head boy or head girl.
-Pupils will also be able to participate in a range of other leadership opportunities throughout the two years.
+All students will have the opportunity to contribute to the prefect system within the school and to be considered as Head Boy or Head Girl.
+Students will also be able to participate in a range of other leadership opportunities throughout the two years.